skywalky/zesarux/README.md

 * Joystick emulation with real joystick (on GNU/Linux and Windows) and keyboard cursors: Kempston, Sinclair 1&2, Cursor Joystick, Cursor & Shift, OPQA, Fuller, Zebra, Mikro-Gen, ZXPand, SAM Coupe Cursors.
 Autofire function too

 * On Screen keyboard useful when playing with joystick, two types: one with keyboard letters, and another with words, useful for playing Text Adventures.
-Also a tool to extract words from text adventures (Daad, Paws, Quill and Gac) and configure this on screen text keyboard
+Also a tool to extract words from text adventures (Daad, Paws, Quill and Gac)

 * Emulates Spectrum keyboard ghosting error feature